KiranJadi/KiranJadi/README.md

 ## Featured Projects 💻

 - Project name : Python for Machine learning
-- B# 🧠 Deep Learning Classification with Multilayer Perceptron
+🧠 Deep Learning Classification with Multilayer Perceptron

 A deep learning project that demonstrates how to build and train a **Multilayer Perceptron (MLP)** for classification tasks using Python and popular machine learning libraries.